-Here is a conceptual furniture design plan I carefully crafted for this Transitional Living Room.
+I carefully crafted a conceptual furniture design plan for this Transitional Living Room.
 I used light blues, blacks, grays, whites, and beige for my color scheme.
 I chose these colors to create a relaxed and calming environment for my client to enjoy after a long hard day at work.
 Color is the most important element to consider when creating a space as it sets the tone and mood for the space.

 The hand knotted modern area rug is composed of Viscose, Wool, and Cotton fibers with a micro-seal finish.
 I love the pattern in the rug and how well it ties all of the furniture and accessory selections together.